X

 What is PHI?

-Medica is committed to protecting and maintaining the privacy and confidentiality of information that relates to your past, present or future physical or mental health, health care services and payment for those services.
-HIPAA refers to this information as "protected health information" or "PHI."
+We are committed to protecting and maintaining the privacy and confidentiality of information that relates to your past, present or future physical or mental health, healthcare services and payment for those services.
+HIPAA refers to this information as “protected health information” or “PHI.”
 PHI includes information related to diagnosis and treatment plans, as well as demographic information such as name, address, telephone number, age, date of birth, and health history.
-Medica also protects cultural information such as race, ethnicity, language, gender identity, and sexual orientation, the same as all other PHI.
+We also protect cultural information such as race, ethnicity, language, gender identity, and sexual orientation, the same as all other PHI.

 How does Medica protect your PHI?

-Medica takes its responsibility of protecting your PHI seriously.
-Where possible, Medica de-identifies PHI.
-Medica uses and discloses only the minimum amount of PHI necessary for treatment, payment and operations, or to comply with legal or similar requirements.
-In addition to physical and technical safeguards, Medica has administrative safeguards such as policies and procedures that require Medica's employees to protect your PHI.
-Medica also provides training on privacy and security to its employees.
+We take our responsibility of protecting your PHI seriously.
+Where possible, we de-identify PHI.
+We use and disclose only the minimum amount of PHI necessary for treatment, payment and operations, or to comply with legal or similar requirements.
+In addition to physical and technical safeguards, we have administrative safeguards such as policies and procedures that require our employees to protect your PHI.
+We also provide training on privacy and security to its employees.

 Under what circumstances does Medica use or disclose PHI?

-Medica receives, maintains, uses and shares PHI only as needed to conduct or support: (i) treatment-related activities, such as referring you to a doctor; (ii) payment-related activities, such as paying a claim for medical services; and (iii) health care operations, such as developing wellness programs.
+We receive, maintain, use and share PHI only as needed to conduct or support: (i) treatment-related activities, such as referring you to a doctor; (ii) payment-related activities, such as paying a claim for medical services; and (iii) healthcare operations, such as developing wellness programs.
 Additional examples of these activities include:

 • Enrollment and eligibility, benefits management, and utilization management